Time: 25+ mins

 - This short video introduces the Brick Breaker lesson.

-- In this DIY, campers will create an augmented reality Brick Breaker game.
+- In this DIY, students will create an augmented reality Brick Breaker game.

-- Encourage campers to experiment with their code and attempt the bonus activities.
+- Encourage students to experiment with their code and attempt the bonus activities.

 Optional Activities (10 minutes)Let’s Brainstorm!